-Wood can be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the brick baffle.
+Wood can be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not move the baffle.

-Wood burns most efficiently with the primary air valve lever in the open position and the secondary control partially open.
+Wood burns most efficiently with the primary air sliders in the closed position and the secondary control open.
 Moving the secondary control will control the burn rate of the stove.